26th November, 2025

 2. Don't shiver in silence

-Shivering is an early sign that your body is struggling to keep warm, and ignoring it could lead to more serious problems, like confusion and hypothermia.
+Shivering is an early sign that your body is struggling to stay warm.
+Ignoring this cold stress symptom could lead to more serious problems, like confusion and hypothermia.

 If workers show signs of shivering and loss of coordination, they are at increased risk of accidents.
 But it also means that their health is suffering.
 They are being affected by the cold.
-If you ignore it, it will get worse.
+If you ignore it, it could get much worse.

 3. Notice symptoms